yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 ### Purpose

-Teaching a lesson for the first time is very rewarding but the experience of the Instructors and Learners also identifies opportunities to address and further clarify parts of the content.
+Teaching a lesson for the first time is very rewarding but the experience of the Instructors and learners also identifies opportunities to address and further clarify parts of the content.
 This makes these early runs through a lesson,